 The European Division includes operations in Europe, the Middle East and Africa.
 These operations manufacture beverage, food and aerosol cans and ends, promotional packaging and metal vacuum closures and caps.
-At December 31, 2019, the division operated 60 plants in 22 countries and had approximately 11,500 employees.
-Net sales in 2019 were \$3.6 billion.
+Net sales in 2020 were \$3.7 billion.

 European Beverage